redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/_index.md

 {{% imgproc "usb_host.png" Fit 256x256 / %}}

 i.e.:
- * jumpstarter-board is not being detected by the host: try flipping the USB-C cable.
+ * dutlink-board is not being detected by the host: try flipping the USB-C cable.
  * the device is not powered-up or charging: try flipping the power USB-C cable.

 ### Storage DUT Out connector is fragile